bloominstituteoftechnology/Lambda-Hello/KathleenH.md

 Hello I'm Kathleen.
 I live in Arizona

-Three words that describe me are 'Bubbly'Encouraging' 'happy'.
+Three words that are not like me are "Bossy","extroverted" "entitled" I don't really like rock climbing and don't participate in skydiving.
-My favorite hobby is watching going on adventures.
-It makes me feel free.
 My favorite animal are dogs I love to train and connect with them